MatthewUng/matthewung.github.io/_posts/2017-10-07-planar-graphs.md

 ---

 # Motivation
-Lately, I've been incredibly busy with school, even though school has only been in session for a week.
 Upon starting one of my combo classes, I've realized there are a bunch of basic graph theory ideas being utilized that I have yet to internalize, so here we are: doing some graph theory!